narger-ef/minimal-perfect-phylogenetic-tree/README.md

 ## Input files:
-- Binary matrix in .csv format with ";" as delimiter (demonstration matrixes given in 'examples' folder)
+- Binary matrix in .csv format with ";" as delimiter (demonstration matrixes given in 'examples' folder) N.B.
+First row will be ignored (treated as header)

 ## How to run - Prepare:
 Running the tool is pretty easy, first of all install the dependencies: